AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Or/RemoteCheck/tc.rst

-**DC on "if A or else B" where both conditions are a function call that may raise an exception at run-time**
+**DC on "if A or else B" where both conditions are a function call that may raise an exception**